offen/docker-volume-backup/README.md

 # SSH_PASSWORD="password"

 # The private key path in container for SSH server
-# Default value: /root/.ssh/id
+# Default value: /root/.ssh/id_rsa
-# If file is mounted to /root/.ssh/id path it will be used.
+# If file is mounted to /root/.ssh/id_rsa path it will be used.
+Non-RSA keys will
+# also work.

-# SSH_IDENTITY_FILE="/root/.ssh/id"
+# SSH_IDENTITY_FILE="/root/.ssh/id_rsa"

 # The passphrase for the identity file